SMSF Property Purchases: Trust and Partnership Insights

 How Can SMSFs Be Used to Purchase Property?

 A Self-Managed Super Fund (SMSF) offers retirement savings invested in property under strict Australian Taxation Office (ATO) rules.
 Through a Limited Recourse Borrowing Arrangement (LRBA), an SMSF uses a bare trust to acquire property, limiting lender recourse to the asset itself.
+Since 10 August 2026, new LRBAs can only be used to acquire business real property: an SMSF can no longer enter a new borrowing arrangement to buy residential property, though arrangements entered into before that date are grandfathered.
 High compliance requirements and trustee duties demand careful setup, prompting specialised advice on SMSF-specific structures.

 How Do Tax Implications Influence Property Ownership Structuring in Australia?